 Disadvantages of a Virtual 5k

-While virtual 5ks can be great practice runs, if you’re really competitive, you might like running in an actual physical race.
-Even if you win a virtual 5k, it might not feel as good as if you won a physical race.
+While virtual 5ks can be great practice runs, they’re just not the same as a competitive race event.
+Even if you win a virtual 5k, it might not feel as good as if you had won a physical race.

-Plus, we all know that running alone can be hard, so unless you’re running your virtual 5k with a buddy, it might be hard to keep yourself motivated and to push yourself to do the best job that you can.
+Plus, we all know that running alone can be hard.
+Unless you’re running your virtual 5k with a buddy, it might be hard to keep yourself motivated.
+Race fields are great for pushing you to do your best.

-And, as my mom (who is not a runner but who loves to cheer me on) says, “The race environment is so exciting.”
-When I look back on the physical races I’ve run, there was something about getting to participate in a large race.
+As my mom (who is not a runner but who loves to cheer me on) says, “The race environment is so exciting.”
+When I look back on races, there was something about getting to participate in a large race.

-The races that have been more fun have been the larger ones like the Marine Corps Half Marathon, although I did love running the 5k that benefitted the hospital where my nephew was born.
-But with a virtual race, you won’t even get the environment of a small race, and it will lack race energy.
+The races that have been the most fun have been the larger ones like the Marine Corps Half Marathon.
+That being said, I did love running the 5k that benefitted the hospital where my nephew was born.
+With a virtual race, you won’t even get the environment of a small race, and it will lack race energy.

-Plus, there won’t be any post-race food or party or race comradery on the course.
+Plus, there won’t be any post-race food or party or race camaraderie on the course.
 If you’re a social person, you might be bummed out by a virtual 5k.

 In the end, a virtual 5k is a great way to train for an upcoming physical race.
 You’ll get to try out everything you’re planning to do for race day and see how it goes.
 In this way, virtual races are a great addition to a training plan.

-And if you’re nervous about running in public if you’ve just gotten into it, then a virtual 5k might be just what you need to have the race environment without being surrounded by tons of people.
+If you’re new to racing and nervous about it, a virtual 5k might be just what you need.
+You have the race environment, without being surrounded by tons of people.

-A virtual 5k is definitely worth considering if you haven’t run one before just to see how it might fit into your running routine.
+A virtual 5k is definitely worth considering if you haven’t run one before.
+It just might be a valuable addition to your running routine.